rebelsky/sams-assorted-musings-reflections/faculty-chair-2020-02-18.md

 number: 1021
 tags: [Grinnell](index-grinnell)
 blurb: Yet another pointless musing.
-version: 1.0
+version: 1.1
 released: 2020-02-18
 current:
 ---
 About a month ago, I wrote about [the then-upcoming election of the chair of the faculty](faculty-chair-2020-01-23).
-I'm fortunate: I was not elected; I was not even nominated [1].
+I'm fortunate: I was not elected; I was not even nominated.
 We had two excellent candidates.
-I'm glad to say that I can soon say "The Chair of the Faculty is a VP" [2].
+I'm glad to say that I can soon say "The Chair of the Faculty is a VP" [1].
 I expect that the new Chair will do an awesome job and will represent us well.

 Why am I musing about this topic?
 I'm not completely sure.
 I'd